 Why is it important to shine a spotlight on women’s health?

 that healthy women make for healthy families.
 A woman’s sexual health is

-Girlsplained and why do you feel this is important?
+What is your first project with Girlsplained and why do you feel this is important?

 What are your hopes for the future of Girlsplained?